-A “Lady Bird deed” is a way to transfer property to someone else outside of probate while retaining a life estate in the property.
-This type of deed got its nickname when President Lyndon B. Johnson used it to convey property to his wife, Lady Bird Johnson.
+A “Lady Bird Deed” is a way to transfer property to someone else outside of probate while retaining a life estate in the property.
+This type of deed got its nickname when President Lyndon B. Johnson used it to convey the property to his wife, Lady Bird Johnson.
 In Massachusetts, it is more commonly known as an Enhanced Life Estate Deed.

 - Helps to bypass probate of the property

-- May provide Medicaid eligibility (5 year look-back)
+- May provide Medicaid eligibility (5-year look-back)

 - Allows the grantor to sell the property and benefit from it during his or her lifetime

 - May avoid a gift subject to federal gift tax

 A Life Estate is the retaining of certain property rights, even though the deed to the property is transferred to someone else.
 In other words, the Deed says “I am transferring title to the property to someone else, BUT I am reserving certain rights and powers to myself.”